 Case 2: filter image links from the content [Inappropriate usage]

 You’ve got your company blog with images in your posts, of course.
 By default WP surrounds every upload image by <a> tags so it’s clickable.
 One day you find out that linking to images files may harm your SEO and decide to get rid of the links.
 Google will happily advise you solution like this.

 the_content filter will affect existing and new posts, as you understand, as it’s called every time the page loading.
 These are con and pron in one glass.
 Good part that it affects all posts all the way, bad news that it’s rather demanded for resources.

 All WordPress filters and this very the_content filter too are designed to filter the content.

-This means that on page load the actual content first is loaded, then the filter applied to it and the result is shown to user.
+This means that on page load the actual content first is loaded, then the filter is applied to it and the result is shown to user.
 This process is going on every single page load and demands certain CPU and RAM resources.
 The higher traffic you get, the more resources you need to hold such operations.
-That doesn’t mean you should not use filters at all, of course no. But you should use them in right place and time.
+That doesn’t mean you should not use filters at all, of course, no. But you should use them in the right place and time.

-Case 1 describes situation where you don’t want your content changed forever, but really being filtered in certain case.
+Case 1 describes the situation where you don’t want your content changed forever, but really being filtered in certain case.
 Case 2 on the contrary shows that you are using filtering when really you want to change your content permanently.

 Remember, these are just tools that can be used correctly by thinking developer.